mantidproject/mantid/docs/source/release/v6.0.0/muon.rst

 - Fixed a bug to swap start and end time fit properties on the interface if start > end
 - Fixed a bug where editing constraints would result in a crash.
 - Fixed a bug where global parameter values would reset when changing the displayed dataset.
+- Fixed a crash when adding the DynamicKuboToyabe function on the fitting tab of Muon Analysis.

 ALC
 ---